frequently asked questions

 What’s the food like?

-Good food is very important to us so we place an emphasis on the quality and freshness of everything that’s served at the Lazy L&B.
+Good food is very important to us so we place an emphasis on fresh, quality, locally-sourced meals at our Wyoming dude ranch.

 We start off every morning with hot, made to order breakfast specials, fresh fruit, yogurt, cereals and freshly baked breakfast breads.